 Recent studies have shown that mindfulness has a powerful impact on both the brain and the body.
 By engaging in regular mindfulness practices, individuals can reduce stress, lower blood pressure, and enhance cognitive function.
 Here’s how:

-- Reduced Stress: Mindfulness has been shown to decrease the production of cortisol, the hormone responsible for stress.
+- Reduced Stress: Mindfulness has been shown to decrease cortisol production, the hormone responsible for stress.
 This can lead to an overall feeling of relaxation and well-being.

 - Enhanced Emotional Regulation: Mindfulness helps individuals better understand and manage their emotions.
 This can lead to improved relationships and greater emotional resilience.